Oman Free Trade Zones: Introduction

 - Al Mazunah Free Zone was established in 1999 as the first of its kind in the Sultanate, Al Mazunah Free Zone is located in Oman’s southern governorate of Dhofar, close to the Yemeni border.
 It occupies around 4.5 million hectares.

-- Businesses set up in the Al Mazunah Free Zone will not have to fulfill a minimum amount of paid-up capital and will not have to pay custom levies on imports.
+- Businesses set up in the Al Mazunah Free Zone will not have to fulfill the free trade zone requirements of a minimum amount of paid-up capital and will not have to pay custom levies on imports.
 Investors are also entitled to lower rates of Omanisation, at 20%, and can have a tax holiday for 3 decades.

 - Yemeni nationals who wish to work in Al Mazunah companies are not required to have an entry visa or permanent residence permit in Oman.

-- The free zone offers numerous business dimensions to the business owners, which involves commercial sector, light industrial sector and assistance service sector.
+- The Al Mazunah free trade zone offers numerous business dimensions to the business owners, which involves commercial sector, light industrial sector and assistance service sector.

 - Some examples of facilities provided to facilitate business activities include high-end connectivity, supporting services for faster and smooth communication, qualified industrial safety and security, provision for free zone residency staff with official residency cards and flexibility to open a representative office.